Read This Before You Sign a Lease

 Know your roommates:

-If you sign a lease with others, you are liable to your landlord for your roommate's share of the rent.
+If you sign a lease with others, you are liable to your landlord for your roommate's share of the rent if they fail to pay.
 Make sure your roommates are reliable and intend to stay for the entire term.
 Get your understanding with your roommates in writing regardless of how well you know each other.
 Better yet, see if your landlord will sign individual leases with each tenant.

-Make sure the landlord is responsible for repairs:
+Make sure you understand who is responsible for repairs:

 Don't rely on oral promises: